-He has been recognized on the national level at several auditioned symposiums.
+Reed has been recognized internationally through publication and auditioned conducting symposiums.
 Notable was the 2008 International Conducting Symposium, sponsored by the National Band Association, and held in conjunction with The Italian Army Band.
 His nationally recognized Nevada Wind Ensemble has been selected by jury to perform for the CBDNA Western Division Conference.
 In addition, he has presented at the CBDNA National Conference, the Midwest Band and Orchestra Clinic, and for the Nevada Music Educators Association.
-He has been published in the National Band Association Journal and the Ohio Music Education Association’s TRIAD.
-His recent projects include a document entitled A Guide to Steven Bryant’s Concerto for Wind Ensemble, which presents diverse topics pertinent to conductors.
-He was also integral in production of the Eastman Wind Ensemble’s recent CD, Stravinsky — Octet and L’Histoire du Soldat Octet, and recently released the album Bernstein: Overture to Candide/Suite from MASS; Hailstork American Guernica with the Nevada Wind Ensemble and the Gaudete Brass.
+He has been published in the National Band Association Journal, the Ohio Music Education Association’s TRIAD, and the WASBE Journal.
+He was integral in production of the Eastman Wind Ensemble’s recent CD, Stravinsky — Octet and L’Histoire du Soldat Octet, and recently released the album Bernstein: Overture to Candide/Suite from MASS; Hailstork American Guernica with the Nevada Wind Ensemble and the Gaudete Brass.